 ⏤Adopted by League of Women Voters of Michigan February 9, 2019

-In addition to the National League of Women Voters Diversity Statement
+Detroit League’s Addition to the National League of Women Voters DEI Statement

 “We, Detroit League of Women Voters, believe that democracy cannot truly exist without inclusion of all races, nationalities, genders, disabilities, cultures, ages, religions and sexual orientation.
 We cannot afford to exclude and not utilize the tremendous talents and experience of the diverse backgrounds that have come to the American shores.
 We as advocates, in the fight for democracy invite, encourage and promote participation in our league of ALL people.
 Inclusion makes for a strong army and a healthier community.
 We are ALL in this together.”